Hunting for Maxwell's Demon in the Wild

-We now demonstrate the heat estimator's effectiveness in molecular motors.
-As a paradigmatic example, consider a kinesin motor ($Y$) pulling a diffusive cargo ($X$) against an externally applied force $f$.
-We explicitly model the kinesin motor dynamics using a two-state discrete model~\cite{ariga2018nonequilibrium} in App.~\ref{SI:kinesinmodel}.
+\emph{Kinesin pulling diffusive cargo}---We now demonstrate the heat estimator's effectiveness in molecular motors.
+As a paradigmatic example, let a kinesin motor ($Y$) pull a diffusive cargo ($X$) against an external force $f$.
+We explicitly model in SI~\ref{SI:kinesinmodel} the kinesin motor dynamics using a two-state discrete model~\cite{ariga2018nonequilibrium}.
 We combine these motor dynamics with continuous cargo dynamics~\eqref{eq:xdynamics} to obtain bipartite dynamics.
 We numerically simulate this model with experimentally determined~\cite{ariga2018nonequilibrium} parameter values to obtain sample trajectories with experimentally accessible spatiotemporal resolution, numbers of trajectories, and $1$\,s duration.

-We show in App.~\ref{SI:morekinesinresults} that the estimator shows similar performance for the kinesin simulations as for the colloidal information engine.
-For $\Delta t\approx 50$~\textmu s, $\mathcal{O}\left(10^3\right)$ trajectories (feasible in single-molecule experiments) give precise estimates of the heat flow.
+We show in SI~\ref{SI:morekinesinresults} that the estimator can precisely and accurately infer heat flow from kinesin simulations.
+For $\Delta t\approx 50$~\textmu s, $\mathcal{O}\left(10^3\right)$ trajectories give precise estimates of the heat flow.
+Such numbers are approached in recent single-molecule experiments~\cite{peters20263D-MINSTED}.

 For a wide range of physiologically plausible parameter values and for equilibrium thermal fluctuations acting on the cargo, we find that the cargo heat flow is negative ($\dot{Q}_X<0$), i.e., kinesin operates as a conventional engine.
 Motivated by the experimental finding of faster kinesin operation under applied nonequilibrium noise~\cite{ariga2021noise} and theoretical results showing information flows are required to take advantage of different sources of fluctuations~\cite{leighton2024information}, we modify the cargo dynamics to include nonequilibrium noise, adding a term $\sqrt{2D_\mathrm{neq}}\,\xi_\mathrm{neq}(t)$ to Eq.~\eqref{eq:xdynamics}, as illustrated in Fig.~\ref{fig:fig3}a.
 Here, $\xi_\mathrm{neq}(t)$ is Gaussian white noise with mean 0 and variance 1, and $D_\mathrm{neq}$ quantifies the nonequilibrium noise strength.
 The added nonequilibrium noise is mathematically equivalent to increasing the effective temperature of the cargo from $T$ to $T_\mathrm{eff} = T\left(1 + D_\mathrm{neq}/D\right)$.
-Such an effective temperature can also be derived following the recently proposed method of Ref.~\cite{sorkin2024second}.
+Such an effective temperature can also be derived following Ref.~\cite{sorkin2024second}.